Katharina2707/docs-sample/README.md

 # User API

-Welcome to the **User API** repository!
+Welcome to the **User API** repository.
 This project provides a RESTful interface for managing user data, built using the OpenAPI 3.0 specification.

 The API allows you to:
 - **List all users** (`GET /v1/users`)